-Medical Affairs organizations that announce customer centric planning often bring teams together to align tactics to specific KOLs.
-Those who do this well start with the KOL, not with the tactics they’re trying to execute.
+Medical Affairs organizations that announce customer-centric planning often bring teams together to align tactics to specific KOLs.
+Those who do this good start with the KOL, not with the tactics they’re trying to execute.
 Teams spend hours and days talking about everything from publication strategies to company picnics.
-However, those who are truly customer centric spend just as much time talking about their most important customers.
+However, those who are truly customer-centric spend just as much time talking about their most important customers.
 How many hours do you spend talking about each individual KOL?
 How often do you bring teams together to discuss the specific KOL’s engagement preferences, scientific mindset, career and scientific goals, and relationship with the company?
-Those who are truly customer centric spend significant time talking about the customers to ensure full understanding of how they interact with the company.
+Those who are truly customer-centric spend significant time talking about the customers to ensure a full understanding of how they interact with the company.

 Step 3: What is your customers’ experience (or journey)?

 We’ve all heard the expression, “Don’t sweat the small stuff.”
 Well, that doesn’t apply to customer-centricity.
 Now is the time to sweat the small stuff.
 As a leader, when was the last time you went through all the steps required to apply for an ISS?
 How difficult was it, and how long did it take to get through contracting?
 How many different people does your top customer need to talk with to get what they need from the relationship?
 It’s critical to get into the details and ensure that every touchpoint offers ease and value for the KOL.
 Put yourself into your customer’s shoes and understand their experience engaging with you.